 - Staff and student parking permit holders should be able to park closer to the centre of campus after-hours and on weekends.

-- iParked.ca text-to-park solution was very convenient – is Parking Services going to bring back a replacement text-to-park application?
+- Text2ParkMe text-to-park solution was very convenient – is Parking Services replacing it.

-- In March 2015, Parking Services will launched TEXT2PARKME, an add-on to ParkAdmin, Parking Services’ existing web-based parking and security management system, providing an additional short-term visitor parking option!
-Details will be released to the University community via direct email (ParkAdmin), Today@Carleton notices, and posts on the Parking Services website.
+- The Text2ParkMe text-to-park solution was decommissioned in July 2020.
 In August 2019, Parking Services introduced the Hotspot Parking App to campus.
-This App facilitates online payment for campus visitor parking.
-A Realtime Parking Availability Map will be launched in the Fall of 2019 that can be viewed through the App and on the Parking Service Website to identify available parking prior to attending or upon arrival to campus.
+This App facilitates online payment for campus visitor parking and has replaced Text2ParkMe.
+A Realtime Parking Availability Map will be launched in September 2024 that can be viewed through the App and on the Parking Service Website to identify available parking prior to attending or upon arrival to campus.

 - Why do permit holders have to pay an additional fee to register their motorcycle for parking on campus even though they would be parking in the same lot as they would normally park their four-wheeled vehicle?